dlloyd09/ap/curriculum/1/index.md

   * [Syntax](https://ap.cs50.school/assets/pdfs/syntax.pdf)
   * [Variables](https://ap.cs50.school/assets/pdfs/variables.pdf)

-* After completion of this chapter, teachers can assign:
+* After completion of this chapter, teachers may assign and complete the following Topic Questions on AP Classroom:
-  * topic questions #xyz
-  * ...
+  * 3.a – Program with Input and Output
+  * 3.b – Use of Variables
-  * ...
+  * 3.c – Sequencing
+  * 3.d – Testing Selection